Skip to content

 Conducting a WISP-Compliant Risk Assessment

-The risk assessment section is where many tax professionals fall short.
+The risk assessment is the analytical backbone of your IRS written information security plan.
 Writing "we use antivirus software" does not constitute a compliant assessment.
 The FTC Safeguards Rule requires a systematic, documented evaluation of your specific threat environment.
-Here is what that looks like in practice.

 Start by mapping your data flows.
 Where does client data enter your systems?
 Tax returns arrive via email, client portals, fax, and paper documents.
 Each entry point represents a potential attack surface.
 Map data from receipt through processing, storage, and eventual destruction.
-The tax document encryption requirements guide covers the specific standards that apply at each stage of this lifecycle.
+Understanding whether your tax preparation software is secure is part of this analysis.

 Threat Categories to Assess